 This could be the crowning moment for him.
 He could finally prove that he was exactly what he had always said he was.
 An indolent, who avoided doing anything that resembled work.
 It was perfect.
 If he simply did nothing, then Allmother would be forced to take up the armies and resist Blushweaver.

 But was that what he wanted?
 Allmother kept herself secluded from the other Gods.
 She didn’t attend many Court meetings, and didn’t listen to the debates.
 Blushweaver was intricately involved.
-She knew every God or Goddess.
+She knew every God and Goddess.
 She understood the issues, and Lightsong saw through her air of frivolous sensuousness.
 She was keen minded.
-Of all of the Gods, only she had begun taking steps to secure their armies, should something go wrong with the new queen and the palace.
+Of all of the Gods, only she had begun taking steps to secure their armies, should something go wrong.

 Siri is no threat, he thought.
 Not yet, at least.
 But, if someone else were manipulating her?
-He still didn’t know why she had been sent instead of her sister.
+He still didn’t really know why she had been sent instead of her sister.

 Would Allmother have the political savvy to understand the danger there?
 Would she be capable of directing the surgings of popular opinion?
 And, without guidance, would Blushweaver see that Siri wasn’t simply crushed?
-Did Blushweaver even believe that there was another force at play--one manipulating all of them?

 Those things were the cost of stepping back, taking the opportunity to escape.
 And, if he did walk away, he wouldn’t honestly be able to say that any disasters that followed weren’t his fault.
-He would be to blame.
-He would have been able to do more.
-But he’d given up.
+He would be to blame, for he’d given up.

 “Who was she, Llarimar?”
 Lightsong asked quietly.
 “The young woman in my dreams.
 Was she my wife?”